node-influx/node-influx/examples/times.md

 - Dates being interpolated _into_ Influx queries
 - Dates being used when writing points on the line protocol, via `.writePoints()` or `.writeMeasurement()`

 To deal with this, we introduce a new type called **NanoDate**.
-These behave just like the normal `Date` type, but have two additional methods: `getNanoTime()` and `getNanoISOString()`.
+These behave just like the normal `Date` type, but have two additional methods: `.getNanoTime()` and `.getNanoISOString()`.
 The behave just like the normal `.getTime()` and `getISOString` methods, but they both return nanosecond-precision strings instead of millisecond-precision numbers and timestamps.

 ```js
 expect(myNanoDate.getTime()).to.equal(1475985480231);